mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 This hands-on lab guides you through creating an intelligent bot from end-to-end using the Microsoft Bot Framework, Azure Search and several Cognitive Services.

 In this workshop, you will:
-- [ ] Understand how to weave intelligent services into your applications
+- Understand how to weave intelligent services into your applications
-- [ ] Understand how to implement Azure Search features to provide a positive search experience inside an application
+- Understand how to implement Azure Search features to provide a positive search experience inside applications
-- [ ] Configure an Azure Search service to extend your data to enable full-text, language-aware search
+- Configure an Azure Search service to extend your data to enable full-text, language-aware search
-- [ ] Build, train and publish a LUIS model to help your bot communicate effectively
+- Build, train and publish a LUIS model to help your bot communicate effectively
-- [ ] Build an intelligent bot using Microsoft Bot Framework that leverages LUIS and Azure Search
+- Build an intelligent bot using Microsoft Bot Framework that leverages LUIS and Azure Search
-- [ ] Call various Cognitive Services APIs (specifically Computer Vision, Face, Emotion and LUIS) in .NET applications
+- Call various Cognitive Services APIs (specifically Computer Vision, Face, Emotion and LUIS) in .NET applications

 While there is a focus on LUIS and Azure Search, you will also leverage the following technologies:

-- [ ] Computer Vision API
+- Computer Vision API
-- [ ] Face API
+- Face API
-- [ ] Emotion API
+- Emotion API
-- [ ] Data Science Virtual Machine (DSVM)
+- Data Science Virtual Machine (DSVM)
-- [ ] Windows 10 SDK (UWP)
+- Windows 10 SDK (UWP)
-- [ ] CosmosDB
+- CosmosDB
-- [ ] Azure Storage
+- Azure Storage
-- [ ] Visual Studio
+- Visual Studio

 ## Prerequisites